the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/reports/workshop_report_20200131.md

 Kirstie Whitaker - representing _The Turing Way_ team - held a 'Boost your Research Reproducibility with Binder' workshop at the [British Antarctic Survey](https://www.bas.ac.uk) in Cambridge on 31 January 2020.

 The half day workshop was organised by [Dr Anita Faul](https://www.bas.ac.uk/profile/anfaul/) - a data scientist and machine learning expert at BAS.
-It was a closed event for BAS team members, but Kirstie's talk was recorded and is available for anyone to view at *insert youtube link*.
+It was a closed event for BAS team members, but Kirstie's talk was recorded and is available for anyone to view at https://youtu.be/q_bfyfZGCVY.

 The workshop went smoothly all thanks to Anita's hard work - thank you!

 The agenda for this [British Antarctic Survey: 31 January 2020](../agenda.md#british-antarctic-survey-31-january-2020) workshop includes with links to PDFs of the presentations and markdown files for the code-along exercises.